How I leveraged tax-advantaged accounts

 When diving into tax-advantaged accounts, I find it fascinating how each type serves distinct purposes and offers unique benefits.
 I distinctly remember starting my first IRA after realizing how it allowed me to save for retirement while benefiting from potential tax deductions.
 It felt empowering—like I was taking charge of my financial future, knowing that my money could grow without being eroded by taxes.

-See also How I overcame investment anxiety
+See also What I learned from my investment mistakes

 Here’s a closer look at some popular types of tax-advantaged accounts: